 However, until they’re able to brush on their own, please remember to help your child floss frequently.
 This will do two important things: teach your child how to floss and teach your child about the importance of flossing.
 To help your child learn to floss, try having them hold their own floss and try to follow your example.
 Also, please note that it’s normal for their gums to bleed at first, but only for the first few days.

 If you have any questions about your child’s dental health, please don’t hesitate to contact us.
-Our dentist, Dr. Ryan H. Wilson, and our team will gladly answer any questions you have and examine your child’s mouth.
+Our dentist, Dr. Denver Palmer, and our team will gladly answer any questions you have and examine your child’s mouth.
 If you would like to schedule an appointment, please call us today at (505) 327.0044.
 We are eager to receive your call!